Aceearly1993/lecarde-2/README.md

 ## Changelog

+#### [1.5.6] - 2025/2/28 ####

+`EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.
+This change will have side effects so that the properties of his shots will no longer be identical to vanilla.
+(Aceearly1993)
+`ADDED` - Arrow notations on a statue at Guernon University when the mechanism inside the statue is pulled down.
+(Aceearly1993)
+`FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
+(Aceearly1993)
+`CHANGED` - Reorganized size of ending/credit roll text strings to make text size not too big (DX9 only).
+(Aceearly1993)
+`CHANGED` - Global Event editor: Reorganized platform/stair events to be in groups more visible.
+(Aceearly1993)

 #### [1.5.5] - 2025/1/10 ####

 `CHANGED` - The logic of control config screen; The joypad remap and keyboard remap functions can be individually selected instead of cramming everything into the same config screen.
 (Aceearly1993)